Sophietje/Verification-Tool-Overview/Tools/Libraries/Owl.md

-"A tool collection and library for Omega-words, ω-automata, and Linear Temporal Logic (LTL)."
+"A tool collection and library for Omega-words, $\omega$-automata, and Linear Temporal Logic (LTL)."

 #### Name:
 Owl